-Students who have earned their fifth course grade of "C" or below ("D" or "F") in a single course have the option to re-enroll in the course the following year it is offered; thereby "decelerating" into the next class cohort.
+Students who have earned their fifth course grade of "C" or below ("D" or "F") in a single course will be dismissed or may be offered the option to re-enroll in the course the following year it is offered; thereby "decelerating" into the next class cohort.
 Note: only one (1) course may be repeated through the deceleration process.